uviclibraries/data-management-plans/index.md

 ## Why Data Management Plans (DMPs)?

-A Data Management Plan (DMP) is a formal and evolving document that outlines the practices, processes, and strategies of the data you expect to acquire or generate during the course of a research project.
+A Data Management Plan (DMP) is an evolving document that outlines the practices, processes, and strategies of the data you expect to acquire or generate during the course of a research project.

 **By completing a DMP you will be working towards:**